EconomicsYuchenGuo/EconomicsYuchenGuo.github.io/_pages/includes/publish.md

 # 📝 Publications

+- Liang, Pinghan, Xijie Li, and Yuchen Guo.
+"Local Governments and the Diffusion of Video Surveillance in China: Evidence from the Public Procurement Contracts." ***Journal of Chinese Political Science*** (2025): 1-27. **SSCI**
 - Dong, Zhiqiang, Yuchen Guo, and Jun Zhao.
 "How people respond to risk after being exposed to the risk of loss: An experimental study." ***Journal of Behavioral and Experimental Economics*** 97 (2022): 101845.   **SSCI**
 *Intro*:This paper examines the effect of prior risk exposure on subsequent risk-taking behaviors.
 We perform laboratory-based experiments to distinguish the effect of the risk environment per se from that of the realized outcome of events.